 - Memory loss: Depression causes a lot of upheavals in the central nervous system, many of which are easy to dismiss or ignore.
 Older adults with depression face immense problems with their memory and reaction time during everyday chores than younger adults who have depression.
 Due to depression the risk for stroke and Alzheimer’s dementia also goes up tremendously.

-The best way to deal with depression or any other behavioral health problem is to seek immediate treatment from experts.
+The best way to deal with behavioral health problem is to seek immediate treatment from experts.
 Whether it is ruling out other physical health problems that depression can lead to, or exacerbating symptoms of the mental health condition itself, treatment intervention at the earliest can save the lives of people.

 If you or a loved one is suffering from any mental health condition, reach out to Athena Behavioral Health for help.
 We, at Athena, are among the top providers of mental health treatment in India.